Krymorn/The-Voynich-Transcription-Tool/README.md

 A: v101 is one of the standard transcription systems for representing Voynich Manuscript characters in a text format.

 **Q: Is this a translation tool?**
 A: No. This is a transliteration tool, not a translation engine.
-It remaps Voynich characters into user-defined characters or strings.
+It remaps the Voynich Manuscript characters into user-defined characters or strings.

 **Q: Can one Voynich character map to multiple output characters?**
 A: Yes.
 The tool supports multi-character output (e.g. `59=us`).